Small Galaxies, Cosmic Questions - II

 3. All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate.

 Participants asked to stop any inappropriate behaviour are expected to comply immediately.
 Attendees violating these rules may be asked to leave the event at the sole discretion of the organisers without a refund of any charge.
+We reserve the right to report any violation of the code of the conduct to the individual's host institution.

 Any participant who wishes to report a violation of this policy is asked to speak, in confidence, to either Sownak Bose (sownak.bose@durham.ac.uk), Azi Fattahi (azadeh.fattahi-savadjani@durham.ac.uk), any member of the SOC, or one of the astronomy allies.